-Kelly told Essence magazine, “Recently somebody Black told me they were harassed about wearing the Black babydoll pin.
-And I thought, you can wear a machine gun or a camouflage war outfit and people think it’s so chic, but you put a little Black baby pin on and people attack you.”
+Somebody Black told me they were harassed about wearing the Black babydoll pin.
+And I thought, you can wear a machine gun or a camouflage war outfit and people think it’s so chic, but you put a little Black baby pin on and people attack you.

-According to The New York Times, Kelly also said, “I don’t know if the N.A.A.C.P. would like my dolls”—the organization didn’t, and took objection to the golliwog logo on his label and shopping bags—“but they give me pleasure.”
+'I don’t know if the N.A.A.C.P. would like my dolls'—the organization didn’t, and took objection to the golliwog logo on his label and shopping bags—'but they give me pleasure.'

 The pins became his trademark; Kelly himself gave these three to a department store buyer.